Swiss Numismatic Society

-SNS is a learned society and promotes research into all branches of numismatics.
+SNG is a learned society and promotes research into all branches of numismatics.
 Foremost researchers and collectors, both professional and amateur, in the field of numismatics are amongst the members of the Society.

 Journals

-The SNS publishes two journals, the annual Swiss Numismatic Review and the quarterly Swiss Numismatic Gazette, with scholarly articles in four languages (English/German/French/Italian).
+The SNG publishes two journals, the annual Swiss Numismatic Review and the quarterly Swiss Numismatic Gazette, with scholarly articles in four languages (English/German/French/Italian).